Seminar Information

 How to Teach Children to Know Their Own Engines (MNCPD)

 Do you see children who struggle with their emotions?
-This workshop will examine specific strategies for promoting self-regulation skills in young children through environmental supports in the early childhood setting and how impulse-control relates to their positive mental health.
-Participants will have the opportunity to explore key characteristics of the physical and emotional environment that can encourage children to learn to identify and express their feelings through everyday activities.
-CC: IV; CDA: 3, 8; CBTA: 4, 5, 6, 7
+This seminar will examine specific strategies for promoting self-regulation skills in young children through environmental supports in the early childhood setting and how impulse-control relates to their positive mental health.
+Participants will explore key characteristics of the physical and emotional environment that can encourage children to learn to identify and express their feelings through everyday activities.
+KCF: II.C; CDA: 3; PA: 4, 8

 Supporting Resilience in Children (MNCPD)

 This seminar examines characteristics of resiliency and its key relationship to children’s mental health.
 Participants will explore the role resiliency plays as a critical factor in how children who are at risk will handle stress, react or adapt to negative situations, and overcome obstacles in their emotional growth.
 Participants will develop practical strategies for improving their environment and programming to enhance and support resiliency in young children.
-CC: IV; CDA: 3, 8; CBTA: 4, 5, 6, 7
+KCF: II.C; CDA: 3, 8; PA: 4, 8

 This seminar will examine the important relationship between mental health and social development.
 Participants will explore key ‘friendship skills’ and social competencies needed for children to be successful in their social relationships.
 Strategies will include how to use activities to promote prosocial skills to avoid aggression and build self-esteem in all children.
-CC: IV; CDA: 3, 8; CBTA: 4, 5, 6, 7
+KCF: II.C; CDA: 3; PA: 4, 8

 Tools for Promoting Children's Mental Health in Early Childhood Programs (MNCPD)

 This session will offer ‘tools’ for early childhood educators and caregivers to promote the positive emotional health of young children in their programs.
 Participants will look at the practical applications of these necessary skills, including building community within child care, tuning in to each child and helping children understand their own feelings, as well as other key strategies within the early childhood environment.
-CC: IV; CDA: 3, 8; CBTA: 4, 5, 6, 7
+KCF: CDA: 3, 8; PA:

 Supporting Minnesota's Children and Families During a Military Deployment** (MNCPD)